1mingfei/gbEM/README.md

 refFile: reference structure which will be used as the final output structure as an atomic meshing grid
 halfThick: cutoff of grain boundary thickness on each side

-Disclaimer: gbCnf gbDef gbUtl are taken directly from my colleague chaomy
+Disclaimer: gbCnf gbDef gbUtl are originally taken from my colleague chaomy